rohanpadhye/blog/_posts/2019-11-08-International-Conference-Attendance.md

 > b. **Presentation by a colleague** can present (who has to be registered; registrations by the non-attending author can be transferred to the presenting colleague). **The colleague does not have to be a co-author**.
 The colleague can collect questions at the end of the talk and send to the authors for follow up.

 The [full response, to four specific questions that I had asked, can be found here](https://blog.padhye.org/ase-2019-response-on-visa-issues).

+## ISSTA

+> At least one author of each accepted paper must register and present the paper at ISSTA 2020 in order for the paper to be published in the proceedings.

 ## ICST